elisabettatea/iris-project/README.md

 data:  residuals(m1)
 W = 0.991, p-value = 0.4589

 ```

-The summary of the model (summary(m1)) shows the coefficients and performance metrics: R2=0.9285
-The Shapiro-Wilk test (shapiro.test(residuals(m1))) is performed to test the normality of the residuals.
-The p-value is 0.4589, which suggests that the residuals follow a normal distribution, supporting the linear regression assumptions.
+The summary of the model (summary(m1)) provides coefficients and performance metrics, showing R2 = 0.9285.
+The Shapiro-Wilk test (shapiro.test(residuals(m1))) assesses the normality of residuals.
+With a p-value of 0.4589, the residuals appear to follow a normal distribution, supporting the assumptions of linear regression.

 #### Linear Model 2: Adding Interaction Terms (m2)

-In this step, we add interaction terms (sl*sw and pl*pw) to the model in order to explore potential relationships between predictors that might improve the model fit.
+In this step, interaction terms (sl* sw and pl*pw) are included to explore potential relationships between predictors that might enhance the model's performance.

-R2 increases to 0.9343, and the p-value decreases to 0.105, suggesting a better fit, but still not very significant.
+R2 improves to 0.9343, and the p-value decreases to 0.105.
+While this indicates a better model fit, the improvement is not highly significant.

 A QQ plot is generated for the residuals (qqnorm(m2$residuals)) to visually check for normality.
 While the plot does not suggest severe issues, some outliers are apparent.

 <div align="center">
 <img src="./results/plots/03-qqplot-m2.png" width="300" >
 </div>

-After this, we make some attempts to understand which technique suits the best for our analysis.
-We check:
+Next, we explored various techniques to identify the most suitable approach for our analysis.
+Specifically, we examined:

 - Leverage points
 - Cook's distance
 - Standardized residuals
 - Studentized residuals

+These are four different approaches used to identify and remove problematic data points from the analysis.

 #### Linear Model 3: Removing Leverage Points (m3)

 Leverage points can disproportionately influence the model's fit.
 These are identified using hatvalues(m2) and removed from the dataset if their leverage exceeds a threshold (2 * rank/n).

-After removing high-leverage points, the model (m3) is re-fitted, and the summary shows the effect of these points on the model.
+After removing high-leverage points, the model (m3) is fitted, and the summary shows the effect of these points on the model.
 Residual analysis continues to ensure the model assumptions hold.

 #### Linear Model 4:  Removing Points with High Cook’s Distance (m4)